Anick Soni: Activism

 During the 2012 Summer Olympics torch relay, Soni carried the Olympic Torch - being nominated by his youth worker Bez and selected by Sir Peter Soulsby, Mayor of Leicester, in recognition for his dedication to improving the lives of children and young people.
 It was covered as part of ITV News - which followed his journey.

 Soni has been involved with intersex activism publicly since 2017, first disclosing his story to BuzzFeed.
 Soni campaigns for protections from discrimination and forced surgeries, and for better support for children and caregivers, visibility and community healing.
 He describes himself as favouring personal consent and bodily autonomy, and not anti-surgery.
 He has written the first briefing paper on intersex for the UK Parliament and speaks nationally and internationally.
 A detailed account of his story was featured in a BBC News article in 2018.

-He helped organize a first intersex march in London in 2018, with fellow activists and allies. and is communications officer at UK Black Pride, where he is the commissioning editor for 'Voices'.
+He helped organize a first intersex march in London in 2018, with fellow activists and allies.
+Anick was a core team volunteer for UK Black Pride, from 2018 helping in a variety of roles over the years.
 Whilst acknowledging that intersex is not necessarily an 'LGBT+' issue, as a bisexual, he feels comfortable speaking about this intersectionality.
 He spoke about 'coming out' as intersex for Hunger Magazine and Cosmopolitan.
 Soni has studied SOGIESC (Sexual Orientation, Gender Identity and Expression, and Sex Characteristics) extensively, and has provided insight into the topic using his intersectional lens.

 In 2020 he became a co-founder and trustee of new intersex-led charity InterconnectedUK (iConUK).
 The charity provides information and guidance for those who are born with variations of sex development/characteristics, differences in sex development and intersex traits.